Easy Mango Cobbler Recipe

 Two bowls of mango cobbler topped with ice cream.

-Please leave a comment and rating below, if you loved this Mango Cobbler recipe.
+Please leave a comment and rating below, if you loved this recipe for mango cobbler.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 HUNGRY FOR MORE?
 For more great Platings & Pairings recipes, be sure to follow me on PinterestTikTokFacebookYouTube and Twitter.